"DIF only darling..."

 - she said while delicately lifting her teacup and taking a sip

 My friend recently tasked me to covertly ask his girlfriend about her diamond expectations.
-Avoiding disaster, we learned her highly specific and perhaps unrealistic requirements (DIF).
-Once you’ve figured out the size, it’s about color and clarity, (and of course, price).
+Avoiding disaster, we learned her highly specific and perhaps unrealistic requirements (DIF, a standard of diamond).
+Once you've figured out the size, it's about color and clarity (and of course, price).
 Investing is very much the same.

 Now that we understand the size dimension, (small companies have higher long-term expected returns than large companies), we can dig into the "color" and "clarity" equivalents of companies, which are value and profitability.
 This week we will focus on value.